danameisnothing/ZS-Auto-Reload/README.md

 # ZS-Auto-Reload
-It prevents full reload, that's it made it because of skill issue
+It prevents full reload, that's it<br />
+made it because of skill issue>br /